rcbops/rpc-maas/doc/maas-checks/source/README.rst

 Sphinx build.
 If files are found but they are empty, an informational message will be logged to the build output.

+NOTE: Do not use =, -, or * as any potential section headers you create inside any of the stub files.
+Those are already in use for the structure of the rest of the document.

 maas_checks_config.py
 =====================